Quantum (NASDAQ:QMCO) Releases Q1 2023 Earnings Guidance

-Quantum (NASDAQ:QMCO – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
+Quantum (NASDAQ:QMCO – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of -$0.05–$0.03 for the period, compared to the consensus estimate of -$0.03.
 The company issued revenue guidance of $91.00 million-$97.00 million, compared to the consensus revenue estimate of $93.56 million.

-A number of research analysts have commented on the company.
-Lake Street Capital decreased their price objective on Quantum from $6.00 to $4.00 and set a buy rating on the stock in a report on Thursday, June 9th.
-B. Riley decreased their price objective on Quantum from $4.00 to $2.75 and set a neutral rating on the stock in a report on Thursday, June 9th.
-Finally, Northland Securities reduced their target price on Quantum from $7.00 to $6.00 in a report on Thursday, June 9th.
+Several research analysts have recently weighed in on the stock.
+Northland Securities lowered their price objective on shares of Quantum from $7.00 to $6.00 in a research note on Thursday, June 9th.
+Lake Street Capital decreased their price target on shares of Quantum from $6.00 to $4.00 and set a buy rating on the stock in a research note on Thursday, June 9th.
+Finally, B. Riley cut their price objective on shares of Quantum from $4.00 to $2.75 and set a neutral rating for the company in a report on Thursday, June 9th.

-Hedge funds have recently made changes to their positions in the stock.
-Virtu Financial LLC bought a new stake in shares of Quantum during the 1st quarter worth $28,000.
-Renaissance Technologies LLC bought a new stake in shares of Quantum during the 1st quarter worth $29,000.
-Sei Investments Co. lifted its position in shares of Quantum by 31.2% during the 1st quarter.
-Sei Investments Co. now owns 34,475 shares of the company’s stock worth $57,000 after buying an additional 8,203 shares during the last quarter.
-Invesco Ltd. lifted its position in shares of Quantum by 189.7% during the 1st quarter.
+Institutional investors have recently added to or reduced their stakes in the business.
+Sei Investments Co. lifted its position in shares of Quantum by 31.2% during the first quarter.
+Sei Investments Co. now owns 34,475 shares of the company’s stock valued at $57,000 after purchasing an additional 8,203 shares in the last quarter.
+Vanguard Group Inc. lifted its position in shares of Quantum by 7.1% during the first quarter.
+Vanguard Group Inc. now owns 2,754,020 shares of the company’s stock valued at $6,251,000 after purchasing an additional 182,427 shares in the last quarter.
+Renaissance Technologies LLC purchased a new stake in Quantum during the first quarter worth about $29,000.
+Invesco Ltd. increased its holdings in Quantum by 189.7% during the first quarter.
 Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after buying an additional 91,709 shares during the last quarter.
-Finally, Engineers Gate Manager LP lifted its position in shares of Quantum by 792.6% during the 1st quarter.
+Finally, Engineers Gate Manager LP increased its holdings in Quantum by 792.6% during the first quarter.
 Engineers Gate Manager LP now owns 206,774 shares of the company’s stock worth $469,000 after buying an additional 183,609 shares during the last quarter.
-Institutional investors and hedge funds own 80.07% of the company’s stock.
+80.07% of the stock is currently owned by hedge funds and other institutional investors.

 Quantum Corporation provides products for storing and managing digital video and unstructured data in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers CatDV, an asset management and workflow orchestration platform that provides asset management, automation, and collaboration tools for organization that manages large volumes of digital media; StorNext software systems that enable high-speed ingest, editing, processing, and management of digital video and image datasets; and Scalar tape systems that provide long-term data storage facility to archive and preserve digital content for decades.